Younger slaughter age can lower GHG emissions provided diet is correct

-The second instalment of the Teagasc beef conference on Wednesday evening included a presentation on the implications of slaughter age of beef cattle on greenhouse gas (GHG) emissions from beef enterprise leader at Teagasc Grange Paul Crosson.
+The second instalment of the Teagasc beef conference on Wednesday 8 December included a presentation on the implications of slaughter age of beef cattle on greenhouse gas (GHG) emissions from Paul Crosson, beef enterprise leader at Teagasc Grange.

 This figure comes from the carbon emissions of both the cow (to produce the calf) and then that animal throughout its production system.